 - (b) The duration of study for the Advanced Diploma in Estate and Trust Administration is a maximum three years from the date of first registration. - (c) The Dean of the Faculty of Law will not grant any student permission to register if such a student has exceeded the maximum residential period. - (d) If a student interrupted his/her studies for one year or longer, the student has to reapply.
 The student's application will be considered together with the applications of other students, and the student's academic performance will be taken into account.
-See General Rule A3.10.
-The maximum period of study will be counted from the year of return, unless the student interrupted her/his studies due to a lack of academic progress.
+See the General Rules regarding progression in respect of undergraduate students.
+In terms of the General Rules regarding the duration of study the maximum period of study will continue to be counted from the year of return, unless the student interrupted her/his studies due to a lack of academic progress.